Mandatory Continuing Legal Education

 Available Credits at Summit:

-IAPP Privacy Training (see details below): 13 Group A CPEs per class
+IAPP Privacy Training (see details below): 13 CPEs per class

 You don’t need to do anything.
-Credits will automatically be applied to each designation you hold (if you hold multiple, credits will be applied to all).
-To earn CPE credits for IAPP privacy training at this event, you must either already be certified during the event or earn your certification at the event by passing the exam offered on site.
-If your credits don’t appear on your CPE Summary within 30 days after the event, please contact us at firstname.lastname@example.org.
+Credits will automatically be applied to each designation you hold (if you hold multiple, credits will be applied to all) within two weeks of the conference.
+To earn CPE credits for IAPP privacy training at this event, you must either already be certified during the event or earn your certification at the event by passing the exam offered on-site.
+If your credits don’t appear on your CPE Summary within 30 days after the event, please contact us at email@example.com.